swcarpentry/git-novice/_episodes/05-history.md

 we must use the commit number that identifies the state of the repository *before* the change we're trying to undo.
-A common mistake is to use the number of the commit in which we made the change we're trying to get rid of.
+A common mistake is to use the number of the commit in which we made the change we're trying to discard.
 In the example below, we want to retrieve the state from before the most recent commit (`HEAD~1`), which is commit `f22b25e`: